-- Arrival & departure airport transfers by Flybus shuttle
+- Arrival & departure airport transfers by Flybus shuttle (no guide)

-- Fully escorted 6 day bus tour with an English speaking guide
+- Fully escorted 6 day bus tour with an English speaking guide or driver guide

 - Entrance to two national parks

-- Zodiac boat trip on Jökulsárlón glacial lagoon
+- Boat trip on Jökulsárlón glacial lagoon

-- Vatnajökull glacier hike
+- 1.5-2 hour glacier hike

-Departures: with an English speaking Guide
+Departures: with an English speaking Guide on Sundays

-- 27 August 2017
+- 5,12,19,26 August 2018

 For bookings, or to check availability, please contact us here